-ERSRI offers retirement counseling at our office in Warwick.
-You can schedule an appointment up to 12 months before retirement by contacting the call center at 401-462-7600.
+ERSRI offers individual retirement counseling.
+You can schedule an appointment up to 12 months before retirement by contacting ERSRI at 401-462-7600.

 Directions

 From points North: Take 95-S to Exit 15 (Jefferson Blvd.); Turn left onto Jefferson Blvd. and follow for 1.3 miles; Turn right onto Service Avenue - 50 Service Avenue is on your left.